 For example, you might send the control email to 25% of your subscribers, make the test group another 25%, and from there send the winning version to the remaining recipients.

 There are multiple ways to get your sample size, and you might even have a control, a version A, and a version B in play all at once.
 No one way is necessarily preferable, as long your company is equipped to tackle the results.

-If you really feel out of your depth on this, consider outsourcing this part of your email marketing so you're confident that you're testing the right variables to achieve your goals.
+Once you have everything figured out, it’s time to run the campaign.
+This is a love it or hate it thing.
+Some people will love doing this, and others will find it tedious.
+If you really feel out of your depth on this, consider outsourcing this part of your marketing so you're confident that you're testing the right variables to achieve your goals.